Scale-free network: Characteristics

 The most notable characteristic in a scale-free network is the relative commonness of vertices with a degree that greatly exceeds the average.
 The highest-degree nodes are often called "hubs", and are thought to serve specific purposes in their networks, although this depends greatly on the domain.
+In a random network the maximum degree, or the expected largest hub, scales as kmax~ log N, where N is the network size, a very slow dependence.
+In contrast, in scale-free networks the largest hub scales as kmax~ ~N1/(γ−1) indicating that the hubs increase polynomically with the size of the network.